CUSTcoding/bitdevsmaputo/README.md

 ## Making a Post
  ### READ BEFORE :
-`/en/` is related to English language and `/fr/` is related to French language.
+`/en/` is related to English language and `/pt/` is related to Portuguese language.
 ### Create a new markdown file in the `_posts` directory.
 The file name
 To make a new post, make a new file in `_posts/` with a title of `YYYY-MM-DD-title-goes-here`.
 At the top of the file you'll want to provide the